Introduction

 You should consider contacting a dental practice if you experience:

-• Persistent or worsening pain not managed with over-the-counter pain relief
+- Persistent or worsening pain that is not adequately managed with over-the-counter pain relief

 If you are in London and need prompt dental attention, an emergency dentist appointment can help you receive timely guidance and care.